Quick Highlights:

 4. A college sports model that requires student-athletes to be paid could lead to cuts in other sports and activities.

-Should colleges pay their athletes if that meant sacrificing other extracurriculars?
+Should colleges pay their athletes if that means sacrificing other extracurriculars?
 In the real world, if colleges had to pay all athletes, they would likely end up cutting sports programs that don’t bring in enough money.
-Some colleges sports athletes would benefit, but many others would lose out on opportunities.
+Some college sports athletes would benefit, but many others would lose out on opportunities.

 5. Paying college athletes takes away from the fundamental difference between amateur and professional athletes.

-Former collegiate athletes like Tim Tebow have weighted on the question should college athletes get paid.
-He believes that college should be about pursing your dreams and contributing to the college or university.
+Former collegiate athletes like Tim Tebow have weighed on the question should whether college athletes get paid.
+He believes that college should be about pursuing your dreams and contributing to the college or university.
 The focus shouldn’t be on making money.
 College sports would become like professional sports in that schools offering the most money to their players would attract the best players.
 Schools with bigger budgets would be able to afford better players.

 Public Opinion on Paying College Athletes